TessaZwart/LearningfromDataFinalProject/README.md

 # LearningfromDataFinalProject 😊
 ## Explanation of repository

 Classification of offensive tweets by using a classic model, LSTM, and language model.
-Additionally, we want to investigate if the content of the offensive words matter in the classification of offensive tweets by changing offensive words to a single OFFENSIVE token.
+Additionally, we investigated if data augmentation using English-Spanish back translation, can improve the language model.
+Our research paper can be found here:

+* Masoud Repazour Najafi, Nils Visser, and Tessa Zwart, 2022.
+“What the MIERDA!”
+Classifying offensive tweets in combination with data augmentation techniques (English-Spanish back translation)

 ## Chapter 1: Installation Instructions
 ### 0. Cloning the repository